dbierer/EasierThanWordPress/README.md

 Really simple PHP app that builds HTML files from HTML widgets.

 ## Initial Installation
+1. Clone this repository to the project root of your new website.
-Use composer to install 3rd party source code
+2. Use composer to install 3rd party source code (e.g. PHPMailer)
 ```
 wget https://getcomposer.org/download/latest-stable/composer.phar
 php composer.phar self-update